 Ratby Parish Council is required, in accordance with the Accounts and Audit Regulations, to complete an Annual Return setting out Accounting Statements and an Annual Governance Statement for each financial year.
 These statements and their supporting documentation are audited by a delegated Councillor, the Council's Internal Auditor and an External Auditor.

-The Precept for 2020/21 was agreed at the Parish Council meeting held on Tuesday, 10th December 2019.
+The Precept for 2021/22 was agreed at the Virtual Parish Council meeting held on Tuesday, 10th November 2020.
 Details of the Precept budget as follows:

 The estimated expenditure is as follows: